shinshin86/Delete-Exif/README.md

 ### How to use

-1. Put a target file(jpg or png) in the "work" directory.
+1. Put a target file (jpeg format only) in the "work" directory.
 2. Run to python script!
 3. Image files(Erased a exif data) stored a "result" directory by Python script.